 Organizations are more frequently looking towards managed services partnerships to meet their IT needs.

 The market is expected to increase to $296 billion by 2023.

-The reason for this huge expansion worldwide is simply down to an enormous increase in demand due to several factors Managed services are providing SMBs in particular an attractive alternative to the more traditional in-house IT department.
+The reason for this huge expansion worldwide is simply down to an enormous increase in demand for MSPs.

 - Flexible service models